Summary of how funds can be repatriated from your jurisdiction (ie dividends or redemption)

 Public LLCs

-Partnerships with liability
+Partnerships with unlimited liability

 Distribution of profit is subject to resolution of the partnership meeting.
-The company may only distribute profit if the funds are not necessary to cower obligations of the company or company business.
+The company may only distribute profit if the funds are not necessary to cover obligations of the company or company business.
 Profit cannot be distributed if this evidently would harm the interests of the company or its creditors.

 Philippines